12s: Conflict with Texas A&M

-For numerous years into the 2010s, the Seahawks marketed The 12th Man name heavily, though its origins began through Texas A&M dating back to 1921, later being trademarked in 1996.
+For a long time, continuing into the 2010s, the Seahawks were marketing The 12th Man name heavily, although its origins were known to have begun as early as 1921 at Texas A&M, who actually trademarked "The 12th Man" in 1996.
 A legal agreement was reached in 2016 between the Seahawks organization and Texas A&M to cease use of the name in their marketing.

-Today, much of the Seahawks fans are simply referred to as The 12s.
+Currently, the Seahawks fans are officially referred to simply as "The 12s".